g-omarsdottir/shaping-sustainable-surf/README.md

 These extensive permissions empower superusers to maintain and optimize the application's functionality, ensuring smooth operations and customer satisfaction.

+The model OrderItem associates the purchased products with orders.
+Furthermore, it stores the product name and price at the time of order in case of changes in product name, price or if a product is deleted to maintain data integrity of the order history.
+These values are passed to the model in the checkout view.

 **Integrated Payment Processing:** The system facilitates secure online transactions for product purchases by integrating with Stripe, a payment gateway provider.
 This ensures a seamless and secure user experience during checkout.

-**Relationship with Product and User models:** The Order model establishes relationships with both Product and User models (see ERD).
+**Relationship with Product, DiscountCode and UserProfile models:** The Order model establishes relationships with the models Product in app products, DiscountCode in app cart, and UserProfile in app profiles (see ERD).
 This facilitates data retrieval and management of purchase history for both users and store administrators.

 ![ERD checkout](/documentation/erd-checkout.png)